 NOTE: Available at WCAG 2.0.

-[5] W3C Proposed Recommendation (June 2018): "Web Content Accessibility Guidelines (WCAG) 2.1".
+[5] W3C Recommendation (June 2018): "Web Content Accessibility Guidelines (WCAG) 2.1".

 NOTE: Available at WCAG 2.1.

 2.2 Informative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.